Discover Program 2026 Overview and Application

 šŸ”ŒAdditional Technologies: Some additional technologies (mostly 3rd party APIs), depending on the project

-Our Tech Leads (Amy, Ethan, Aanand) are well-versed in all of these technologies and will act as mentors/teachers for the entire duration of the program.
+Our Tech Leads (Christian, Brock, Vihaan) are well-versed in all of these technologies and will act as mentors/teachers for the entire duration of the program.
 However, we do expect participants to have basic familiarity with one or more of these technologies before the program begins (check out our fall workshop series website).

 Participant Expectations